'Something has to change': UNC mother advocates for change about when alerts are sent for on-campus sex crimes - NewsBreak

 RALEIGH, N.C. — The driver in Saturday's Raleigh Christmas Parade crash that killed an 11-year-old girl had multiple tickets for vehicle violations.
 Virginia court records show 20-year-old Landen Christopher Glass had a number of non-moving violation tickets on his record, including four tickets for failure to have a vehicle inspected, with the most recent on October 30.

+Clyde Cooper's Barbeque starts selling 'pink meat' merchandise after woman called 911 on restaurant

+RALEIGH, N.C. — Clyde Cooper's Barbeque in Raleigh became the center of a viral moment when a customer called 911 because of "pink meat."
+Now, the restaurant is selling pink meat-themed merchandise.
+Owner Debbie Holt said it includes cups, stickers and hoodies.
+"We are really excited," Holt said.
+"We're...

-Girl dies after being hit by pickup truck as Raleigh Christmas Parade ends tragically
+Girl dies after being hit by pickup truck during Raleigh Christmas Parade; Driver faces multiple charges

 RALEIGH, N.C. — The Raleigh Christmas Parade was canceled on Saturday morning after a tragic turn of events led to a girl's death.
 Around 10:25, the parade was paused as police and medical personnel responded to the intersection of Hillsborough Street and Boylan Avenue.
 An out-of-control pickup truck hit...